dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

                         filename='./models/model_checkpoint.pth',
                         meta={'icevision_version': '0.12.0'})
 ```

+Feel free to modify the `model_name`, `backbone_name` according to the model you used during training.
+The `img_size` argument is image size that the model is trained on.
+The `classes` argument is a list of classes from the dataset.
+The `filename` argument specifies the directory and name of the checkpoint file.
+The `meta` argument stores other metadata that you would like to keep track of for future reference.

 The notebook that I used for this section can be found [here](https://colab.research.google.com/github/dnth/dnth.github.io/blob/main/static/images/blog/deploy-icevision-hfspace/training_vfnet.ipynb).

 ### User Interface with Gradio